gapitio/gapit-htmlgraphics-panel/website/docs/references.md

 ### props

-Containing all the props from the panel [panelprops](https://grafana.com/docs/grafana/v9.1/packages_api/data/panelprops/)
+Containing all the props from the panel PanelProps

 ```javascript
 console.log(htmlGraphics.props);